Deploy Open Claw: Your 24/7 Personal AI Assistant on a VPS

 Before we get into commands, let's talk about why you'd run an AI assistant on a VPS instead of just using the Claude web interface.

 Persistence.
 Browser sessions end.
-Clawdbot doesn't.
+Open Claw doesn't.
 It maintains context across conversations, remembers your preferences, and can pick up where you left off days later.

 Proactivity.
 You can schedule cron jobs that trigger the AI to do things without you asking.
 Morning briefings.
 Email summaries.
 Weekly reports.
 The AI comes to you.

 Integration.
-Through MCP (Model Context Protocol) skills, Clawdbot can read your Gmail, manage your calendar, browse the web, control a headless Chrome instance, and interact with dozens of services.
+Through MCP (Model Context Protocol) skills, Open Claw can read your Gmail, manage your calendar, browse the web, control a headless Chrome instance, and interact with dozens of services.
 It's not just answering—it's doing.

 Ownership.
 Your data stays on your server.
 No third-party SaaS holding your conversation history.
 Full control over retention, access, and privacy.